Find Grad Schools

 14 Yearly Graduations

 The 2nd most popular school in the country for computational science majors who are seeking their graduate certificate is Michigan State University.
 Each year, around 49,600 students seeking various degrees attend the university.
-The average in-state tuition for full-time undergraduates is $16,930 per year, while in-state graduate students, on average, pay $20,808 per year.
+The average in-state tuition for full-time undergraduates is $16,437 per year, while in-state graduate students, on average, pay $20,202 per year.
 During the most recent year for which we have data, 14 people received their graduate certificate in computational science from Michigan State.
-About 52% of this group were women, and 19% were students from an underrepresented racial-ethnic group.
+Of these students, 40% were women and 7% were members of underrepresented racial-ethnic groups.

 #3